Mitochondrial DNA ("mtDNA") testing is a test which has been around for many years. It focusses on the maternal line.

 Also, the test currently has a large margin of error, with significant blind spots.
 One such blind spot is the confusion of Mongolian ancestry with Native American ancestry.

 The latter drawback appears to be changing, however.
 The Family Tree DNA website offers a test called the "Family Finder Test".
 And a most interesting concept it is!
-Please see my webpage DNA Testing: Tracing Family Trees with Family Finder and Relative Finder Tests" for more details.
+Please see my webpage Autosomal DNA Testing for more details.

 The usefulness of this test was demonstrated in the case of Russian Tsar Nicholas, who, along with his family and a number of servants, was murdered in 1917, reportedly on the orders of Lenin.
 Their bodies were disposed of at one site, and then moved to another when rumours spread of the original burial site.